Hi-Five: Later career

 On June 1, 2007, Tony Thompson's body was discovered by security officers at around 10 p.m. near an air-conditioning unit outside of an apartment complex in his native Waco, Texas.
-An autopsy later determined that he had died from "toxic effects of chlorodifluoromethane," or inhaling a toxic amount of freon.
+An autopsy later determined that he had died from "toxic effects of chlorodifluoromethane", or inhaling a toxic amount of freon.
 He is buried at Doris Miller Memorial Park in Waco.

 In 2011, Treston Irby released his debut solo single "Everything" under the mantle Tru$ on his independent label, Bronx Most Wanted Ent.

 In 2012, Irby, Shannon Gill and Marcus Sanders reformed Hi-Five with two new members, Andre Ramseur (aka Dre Wonda) and Faruq Evans.
 They released a single called "Favorite Girl" also on the BMW label.
 Ramseur later left the group and was replaced by Billy Covington.

-On July 2, 2014, former Hi-Five member Russell Neal was charged with murder, over the fatal stabbing of his wife in Houston.
+On July 2, 2014, former Hi-Five member Russell Neal was charged with murder, over the fatal stabbing of his wife, model Catherine Martinez, in Houston.

 Hi-Five was featured on the TVOne music documentary series Unsung on August 6, 2014, chronicling the quintet's upbringing in Waco, their rise to superstardom, tragedies among group members, and their comeback.

 Former member Roderick “Pooh” Clark died on April 17, 2022, at the age of 49.